BladeRunnerJS/brjs-site/docs/index.md

 * [Use](/docs/use/) - documentation about using BRJS to build an application
 * [Extend](/docs/extend) - docs on extending the BRJS toolkit functionality e.g. creating plugins

-If you are looking to try out BRJS then check out the <a href="/docs/use/getting_started" class="btn btn-success">Getting Started Guide</a>
+If you are looking to try out BRJS then check out the [Getting Started Guide](/docs/use/getting_started).

 ## Overview